legionth/php-line-react/README.md

 $ cat words.txt | php examples/readLine.php
 ```

 This example makes clear what example this project can be used for.
 Every line with a new line delimiter will put into the readable stream.
 Every other line without a new line delimiter will be buffered until another occures.

+The first parameter of the `LineReader` is the custom delimiter.
+The default value of this delimiter is `PHP_EOL`.

 ## Install